FarhanKhan2099/Healthcare-SRE-Project/README.md

 # Healthcare Management System - Software Re-Engineering Project

-Course Project for Software Re-Engineering [SE-7A] Department of Software Engineering, SMIU
+Course Project for Software Re-Engineering
+Department of Software Engineering, SMIU

-## Team Members
+## Project By
-- Farhan Ahmed Khan [BSE-23S-020]
+- Farhan Ahmed Khan
-- Muhammad Uzair Attari [BSE-23S-036]
-- Zain Ul Abideen [BSE-23S-016]
-- Syed Yousuf Ahmed [BSE-23S-059]

 ## Project Overview
 This project re-engineers a legacy PHP Healthcare Management System into a